-4 Is there any legislation mandating or allowing the establishment of employees' representatives in the workplace?
+Is there any legislation mandating or allowing the establishment of employees' representatives in the workplace?

-The Labour Code allows employees to establish the following types of commission in the workplace:
+The Labour Code and Law No. 211-V on Labour Unions dated 27 June 2014 allow employees to establish the following types of commissions/representatives in the workplace:

 - A collective bargaining agreement commission, comprising an equal number of employer and employees' representatives, is established to negotiate and draft collective bargaining agreements.
 Collective bargaining agreements may be initiated in local companies, and in branches and representative offices of foreign legal entities. - A conciliation commission, comprising an equal number of employer and employees' representatives, is established to resolve individual labour disputes.
 If the dispute is not resolved by the conciliation commission or the decision of the conciliation commission is not implemented within the period set out in the commission's resolution, which may not exceed one month as of the date of the decision of the conciliation commission, the employees or employer, as the case may be, may apply to a court for resolution of the disputes.
-Subject to certain exceptions, application to the conciliation commission is mandatory before an individual labour dispute may be considered and resolved by a court. - A mediation commission, an ad hoc body comprising an equal number of employer and employees' representatives, is established to resolve collective labour disputes (eg, an employer's compliance with labour law or a collective bargaining agreement). - A labour arbitration, an ad hoc body comprising the representatives of an employer, employees of a single organisation and competent authority, is established if the parties do not reach a consensus through the mediation commission.
+Subject to certain exceptions, application to the conciliation commission is mandatory before an individual labour dispute may be considered and resolved by a court. - A mediation commission, an ad hoc body comprising an equal number of employer and employees' representatives, is established to resolve collective labour disputes (eg, an employer's compliance with labour law or a collective bargaining agreement). - A labour arbitration, an ad hoc body comprising the state labour inspector and representatives of tripartite social partnership commission (ie, representatives of an employer, representatives of employees of a single organisation and representatives of competent authority on a parity basis) is established if the parties do not reach a consensus through the mediation commission.
 Members of the mediation commission cannot be included in the labour arbitration. - A safety and labour-protection work council, which may be established by the initiative of the employer or employees (or both). - A labour union, which is a public association created for representing and protecting the labour and socio-economic rights and interests of its members (employees).

 All of the foregoing commissions and arbitration procedures should be established on a parity basis.
-The number of representatives and the order and terms of operations of each of commission are established on a case-by-case basis, subject to minimal thresholds, if applicable.
+The number of representatives and the order and terms of operations of each of commission are established on a case-by-case basis (with general terms thereof defined under the Labour Code), subject to minimal thresholds, if applicable.

-Powers of representatives

-5 What are their powers?
+Powers of representatives What are their powers?